-Anthropologists and missionaries say the Anuak and the Nuer in previous decades had evolved ritualistic peaceful ways to solve grazing rights disputes that arose between their tribes.
+Anthropologists and missionaries say the Anuak and the Nuer in previous decades had evolved ritualistic peaceful ways to solve the inevitable disputes that arose between their tribes.
 The displacement of more than 100,000 Sudan civil war refugees onto Anuak land in Gambella upset those traditional ways.
+When a flood of small arms poured into Gambella via the Nuer refugee camps, the unarmed Anuak became sitting ducks.